Wizcorp/phonegap-plugin-wizAssets/README.md

 ### deleteFiles()

-**wizAssets.deleteFiles(Array manyURIs, Function success, Function fail );**
+**wizAssets.deleteFiles(Array URIs, Function success, Function fail );**

-- delete all URIs in Array like; [ "file://documents/settings/img/cards/card001.jpg", "file://documents/settings/img/cards/card002.jpg " .. ] <br />
+- delete all URIs in Array like; [ "img/cards/card001.jpg", "img/cards/card002.jpg " .. ] <br />
-- if you do not specify a filename only dir, then all contents of dir will be deleted; file://documents/settings/img/cards <br />
+- if you do not specify a filename only dir, then all contents of dir will be deleted; img/cards <br />
 - the array CAN contain one URI string

 ### getFileURI()

-**wizAssets.getFileURI(String filePathWithFilename, Function success, Function fail);**
+**wizAssets.getFileURI(String URI, Function success, Function fail);**

-- A success returns URI string like file://documents/settings/img/cards/card001.jpg <br />
+- A success returns a file URI string like file://documents/settings/img/cards/card001.jpg <br />
 - example;

 ```